Skip to main content

 Mental model

-Arithmetic operators work row-wise on a specific combination of level values.
+Arithmetic operators work row-wise on matching intersections of level values.

-When inputs don’t share the same dimensionality, the operator can change the output shape:
+When inputs do not have the same dimensionality, the operator can change the output shape:

-• + and - align to shared dimensions
+• + and - keep the coarser level in each shared dimension

-• * and / apply across the combined dimension set
+• * and / keep the finer level in each shared dimension

-If your output shape matters, make dimensional intent explicit (for example with ROLLUP, ROLLUP_TO, EXPAND, DROPLEVEL) before combining nodes.
+If your output shape matters, make the intended dimensionality explicit before combining nodes, for example with ROLLUP, ROLLUP_TO, EXPAND, or DROPLEVEL.

 Operator reference